redis/node-redis/packages/redis/README.md

 You can also use discrete parameters, UNIX sockets, and even TLS to connect.
 Details can be found in the [client configuration guide](../../docs/client-configuration.md).

-### Connection State

-To client exposes 2 `boolean`s that track the client state:
-1. `isOpen` - the client is either connecting or connected.
-2. `isReady` - the client is connected and ready to send

 ### Redis Commands

 There is built-in support for all of the [out-of-the-box Redis commands](https://redis.io/commands).
 They are exposed using the raw Redis command names (`HSET`, `HGETALL`, etc.) and a friendlier camel-cased version (`hSet`, `hGetAll`, etc.):